Learn more about our Advertising Disclosure

 • Des Moines is considered to be less safe than Missoula with a score of 57.8 vs Missoula’s 66.73.

-• Air quality in Des Moines is good, and in Missoula it's good.
+• Air quality in Des Moines is Good, and in Missoula it’s Good.

-• Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.
+• Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 • Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.

 • State licensing: When moving within Iowa, make sure to hire a company that is licensed by the Iowa Department of Transportation.
-Each household goods mover in the state should have an Iowa Motor Carrier (IOWAMC) Number, which means theyโ€™ve met minimum insurance and highway safety requirements.
-Double-check that the moving company is properly licensed before you hire them.
+Each household goods mover in the state should have an Iowa Motor Carrier (IOWAMC) Number, which means they’ve met minimum insurance and highway safety requirements.
+Ensure the company you choose is licensed to handle your move.

 • Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.